-Those who received Lyprinol (OmegaXL) showed a “statistically significant reduction in pain, improved levels of mobility and activity” with “no noted effects.”
+Those who received the supplement showed a “statistically significant reduction in pain, improved levels of mobility and activity” with “no noted effects.”
 No significant changes were seen in those who received fish oil.

-People in this study did have access to acetaminophen (Tylenol.
-It's called paracetamol in the study).
+People in this study did have access to acetaminophen (Tylenol).
 Those taking Lyprinol reported using less acetaminophen than those who received fish oil.

 People were able to use pain medications.
 Theoretically, this may have masked the effects of the supplement.

 Researchers tried to see if Omega XL could reduce muscle soreness after exercise.
-In this 2 month investigation, 20 well trained college age males were randomly given 200 mg per day of Lyprinol (Omega XL) or a placebo.
+In this 2 month investigation, 20 well-trained college-age males were randomly given 200 mg per day of the supplement or a placebo.

 Study Results: Lyprinol did not reduce muscle soreness after exercise.

 Researchers tested CRP levels.
 CRP is a marker for cellular inflammation.
 The higher the CPR, the more inflammation.
-Since Omega XL is marketed to be anti-inflammatory, it should reduce CRP levels.
+Since the supplement is marketed to be anti-inflammatory, it should reduce CRP levels.
 But, it didn't.
 This is one of the few studies that measured CRP levels.

 These researchers were looking at freeze-dried green-lipped mussel powder supplements.
-This is different than the oil extract, which is what Omega XL is.
-The review mentions other similar greem lipped mussel supplement such as “Seatone.”
-I'm not sure if this review is relevant to the discussion of Omega XL/Lyprinol.
+This is not the same thing as Omega XL is.
+The review also mentions other similar green-lipped mussel supplements such as “Seatone.”

 |Study Title: Treatment of knee osteoarthritis with Lyprinol®, lipid extract of the green-lipped mussel – A double-blind placebo-controlled study.|

-67 completed the study with knee osteoarthritis were either given Lyprinol (Omega XL) or a placebo for 6 months.
+67 completed the study with knee osteoarthritis were either given Lyprinol or a placebo for 6 months.

 Those who received Lyprinol had no difference in pain perception than those who received a placebo.